EH30/zambie/README.md

 # ZAmbIE
-ZAmbIE is a Toolkit(not finished yet) Made By Lunatic2(me) in PYTHON for recon,information-gathering And it Has a Collection For DDoS Attacks
+ZAmbIE is a Toolkit Made By Lunatic2 in PYTHON for recon,information-gathering And it Has a Collection For DDoS Attacks